Proletarian internationalism

-Karl Marx and Friedrich Engels
+Proletarian internationalism and the national question

 Proletarian internationalism is summed up in the slogan coined by Karl Marx and Friedrich Engels, "Workers of the world, unite!", the last line of The Communist Manifesto, published in 1848.
-However, Marx and Engels' approach to the national question was also shaped by tactical considerations in their pursuit of a long-term revolutionary strategy.
+However, Marx and Engels' approach to the national question was shaped by tactical considerations in their pursuit of a long-term revolutionary strategy.
 In 1848, the proletariat was a small minority in all but a handful of countries.
 Political and economic conditions needed to ripen in order to advance the possibility of proletarian revolution.

-For instance, Marx and Engels supported the emergence of an independent and democratic Poland, which at the time was divided between Germany, Russia and Austria-Hungary.
-Rosa Luxemburg's biographer Peter Nettl writes: "In general, Marx and Engels' conception of the national-geographical rearrangement of Europe was based on four criteria: the development of progress, the creation of large-scale economic units, the weighting of approval and disapproval in accordance with revolutionary possibilities, and their specific enmity to Russia".
+For instance, Marx and Engels supported the emergence of an independent and democratic Poland, which at the time was divided between Russia, Prussia, and the Austrian Empire.
+The historian J. P. Nettl writes: "In general, Marx and Engels' conception of the national-geographical rearrangement of Europe was based on four criteria: the development of progress, the creation of large-scale economic units, the weighting of approval and disapproval in accordance with revolutionary possibilities, and their specific enmity to Russia".
+Nettl is quoting Hans-Ulrich Wehler's study Sozialdemokratie und Nationalstaat (Würzburg: Holzner-Verlag, 1962).
 Russia was seen as the heartland of European reaction at the time.